Fontanile, the land of spring waters and the “cupolone”.

 Fontanile also winks to outdoor enthusiasts and relaxation with the giant green water bench located in a panoramic position, in the shade of three oaks, surrounded by vineyards.

-The artistic heritage of Fontanile is of absolute appeal and includes, among the places not to be missed, the majestic Church of Saint Giovanni Battista, built in the early twentieth century, in eclectic style, with the characteristic dome 52 meters high and a diameter of 16 meters, the ancient public wash-house, the Porta Maestra and the Porta Ottoniana, both dating back to the 10th century and which bordered the access to the town, still visible along via Roma, and the Tower of Ansaldi, the only remaining of the four towers corners of the first order of medieval walls.
+The artistic heritage of Fontanile is of absolute appeal and includes, among the places not to be missed, the majestic Church of Saint Giovanni Battista, the ancient public wash-house, the ancient drawbridge, Porta Maestra and Porta Ottoniana, which bordered the access to the town, and the Tower of Ansaldi.

 In October 2017 a child was born in Fontanile, Stefano, the first baby in the village after 50 years.